dotnet/docs-maui/docs/ios/privacy-manifest.md

 | `NSPrivacyAccessedAPICategorySystemBootTime` | `35F9.1` | [System boot time APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api#4278394) |
 | `NSPrivacyAccessedAPICategoryDiskSpace` | `E174.1` | [Disk space APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api#4278397) |

-If you use the <xref:Foundation.NSUserDefaults> API in your app, you'll need to add the `NSPrivacyAccessedAPICategoryUserDefaults` API category, with a reason code of `CAS92.1`.

-Using a text editor add the `NSPrivacyAccessAPITypes` key, where each required reason API category usage will be added, to the privacy manifest:
+To add these entries to your privacy manifest, open the *PrivacyInfo.xcprivacy* file in a text editor and add the `NSPrivacyAccessAPITypes` key, where each required reason API category use will subsequently be added:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>